75lb/command-line-usage/README.md

 A simple module for creating a usage guide.

 ## Synopis
+A usage guide is built from an arbitrary number of sections, e.g. a description section, synopsis, option list, examples, footer etc.

 The `commandLineUsage()` function takes one or more `section` objects as input.
 Each section comprises an optional `header` property and one of either `content`, `banner` or `optionList`.

 The `header` is always bold and underlined.
 A `content` string is indented and wrapped to 80 columns.